juju/docs/src/en/charms-constraints.md

   - An empty value always means "not constrained".
-This allows you to ignore environment settings at the service level without having to explicitly remember and reset the juju default values.
-Note that there is no way to change the juju default values, though environment settings will override them.
+This allows you to ignore environment settings at the service level without having to explicitly remember and reset the Juju default values.
+Note that there is no way to change the Juju default values, though environment settings will override them.

 The commands `juju deploy`, `juju bootstrap`, and `juju add-machine` have a